 As you can see, the ad is very relevant to the user's search query.
 This is because the marketer made a god job in pairing a relevant keyword (on the right of the screenshot) with an ad that advertises exactly a home insurance quote service.
 Chances are that the user is going to click on this ad and visit the advertiser's website.

 Keywords are the most essential part of a Google Ads account.
 This is how you can "intercept" users' queries.
+You are probably wondering how to search keywords for Google ads?
 How do you know what keywords you should upload to your account?
 What search queries potential customers use the most?
 There are several ways you can get this information.

 1. Common Sense

 Nobody knows your business better than yourself.
 Therefore, start by using keywords relevant to your business and that you think users might look for when researching about your products.
 Then, put your keywords to the test by simply searching for them on Google.
 Based on the results and the ads you'll find you will get an idea of the relevancy of your keywords and most importantly of the competition that you are going to face.